Yash-Bandal/CWH/Notes.md

 ### Tips
 - A good way is to make the web responsive on phone ..ie adding media queries side by side

+### why do we declare global var of local
+because local var changes every time new funct called...global is static